eLPog/Lukas/README.md

  # Welcome  #
   My name is Lukas and programming from a hobby has become my passion.
-As I deepened my knowledge mainly about JavaScript (mainly backend), it became clear to me that it was programming that I wanted to tie my professional future into.
+Daily coding is the best way for me to develop myself, so every new day broadens my programming knowledge.
+Below are some of my projects that I am still trying to develop.
+I am currently learning Java (postgraduate studies).

    ## Technologies I use: ##
   * JavaScript (EcmaSript 6)
+  * React JS
   * Node JS
   * Express JS
   * Nest JS
   * Type Script
+  * Jest
   * SQL and NoSQL
   * TypeORM
-  * React JS
   * Redux / Redux toolkit
-  * Jest
   * GIT
   * HTML
   * CSS